 Parents’ Fundamental Privacy Right to Raise Children Free from Interference, Absent Threatened Significant Harm

 Parents in Florida have a fundamental constitutional right of privacy to make decisions about the care, custody, and control of their children without third parties interfering.
 Article I, Section 23 of the Florida Constitution.

 To overcome this right, there must be clear and convincing evidence the parent abandoned the child or is unfit or that placing the child with the parent will be detrimental to the child.
 See Malkin v.
-Pla, Case No. 3D22-794 (Fa.
-3d DCA Jul 6, 2022) (summarizing decisions).
+Pla, 346 So.
+3d 1230 (Fa.
+3d DCA 2022) (summarizing decisions).

 Analyzing the amendments to Chapter 751, the Florida Judiciary Committee Staff cited Judge Logue’s summary of these parental privacy rights: